 Most Dangerous Industries

 When exploring work-related injury, illness, and fatality trends, the question “What is the most dangerous industry?” often comes up.
 Because work-related “danger” is defined in several different ways, there is no one answer to this seemingly simple question.

 In 2022, depending on the measure used, each of these four industries could be ranked as most dangerous:

 - Construction– experienced the most workplace deaths

 - Education and health services– experienced the most nonfatal injuries and illnesses involving days away from work

 - Agriculture, forestry, fishing and hunting– experienced the highest death rate per 100,000 workers

 - Transportation and warehousing– experienced the highest injury and illness rate involving days away from work per 10,000 workers

 Please note: Caution should be used when interpreting the industry ranking for 2019.
-The Bureau of Labor Statistics (BLS) did not report fatality data at the private industry level for several major industry sectors in 2019 (Professional and business services, Information, and Manufacturing).
+The U.S. Bureau of Labor Statistics (BLS) did not report fatality data at the private industry level for several major industry sectors in 2019 (Professional and business services, Information, and Manufacturing).
 BLS indicates these industries did not meet publishable standards for 2019.
 BLS suppresses industry estimates if they don’t meet certain criteria for both reliability and confidentiality.

 Use the interactive chart to explore each of these measures and how the rankings have changed over time.